-The Emergency Medicine and Nursing Research Group in the Emergency Department is chaired by Dr. Martin Than, and includes Professor Mike Ardagh, Dr. Paul Gee, and Dr. Sandra Richardson.
+The Emergency Medicine and Nursing Research Group in the Emergency Department is chaired by Dr Martin Than, and includes Professor Mike Ardagh, and Dr Paul Gee.

 Their research themes include diagnostic decision-making, particularly in relation to the diagnosis of acute coronary syndrome and venous thromboembolism, the health implications of seismic events, toxicology, ethics and emergency nursing.

-In addition to grants from the Health Research Council and the Canterbury Medical Research Foundation, the group is supported by the Emergency Care Foundation, a charitable trust dedicated to supporting research, education and innovation in emergency health care.
+In addition to grants from the Health Research Council and the Canterbury Medical Research Foundation, the group is supported by the Emergency Care Foundation.
+The Emergency Care Foundation is a charitable trust dedicated to supporting research, education, and innovation in emergency health care.

 - ALCCaS RCT.
 Australasian laparoscopic colon cancer study, a randomized controlled multi-centre trial of laparoscopic versus open surgery for colorectal cancer.